Director of Parent Advocacy

 🎙️ Student Perspective: Rourke on Switching to Alpha

-In her authentic voice, a 12-year-old former NYC student describes why her family relocated for Alpha, and what education feels like when structured for mastery rather than rote learning.
+A 12-year-old former NYC student describes, in her own voice, why her family relocated for Alpha, and what education feels like when it prioritizes mastery over rote memorization.

 👉 Watch the student interview (18 min)